 In our offering these interior and exterior 'works' to others, God uses us to channel his mercy to others. his mercy to others.
 That is, God expresses his 'loving kindness' to the world through us - especially to the poor and oppressed.
 The number seven symbolises completeness.
 So there are seven spiritual works of mercy, as well as seven corporal works of mercy.
-Let us draw up a complete list (although they are never meant to be exhaustive): Lent is a penitential season in the life of the Church.
-It is a time of prayer, fasting and almsgiving in preparation for the central Christian celebrations: the death and Resurrection of Jesus in the Easter (Paschal) mysteries.
+Let us draw up a complete list (although they are never meant to be exhaustive): ing in preparation for the central Christian celebrations: the death and Resurrection of Jesus in the Easter (Paschal) mysteries.
 It is a season of conversion.
-This Lent, during a Year of Mercy, you may find it helpful to reflect on the above spiritual and corporal works of mercy and respond in a deeper way to their urgency in your personal lives and communities.
+This Lent, during a Year of Mercy, you may find it helpful to reflect on the above spiritual Lent is a penitential season in the life of the Church.
+It is a time of prayer, fasting and almsgiv- February 2 February The Presentation of the Lord 3 February St Blaise, St Ansgar 5 February St Agatha 6 February St Paul Miki and companions 8 February St Jerome Emiliani, St Josephine Bakhita 10 February ASH WEDNEDSAY 11 February Our Lady of Lourdes 17 February The Seven Holy Founders of the Servite Order 22 February The Chair of St Peter the Apostle 23 February St Polycarp and corporal works of mercy and respond in a deeper way to their urgency in your personal lives and communities.
 Supporting Project Compassion is surely one such expression.
 Also responding more fulsomely in your family, neighbourhood and parish/school communities is another possibility.
 The '24 Hours for the Lord' (March 4-5), the 'Missionaries of Mercy' and the 'Jubilee Indulgences' are other initiatives of Pope Francis which we will hear more about shortly.
 During this Lenten season, let us join in the Jubilee prayer of Pope Francis, especially when he prays to Jesus: "You are the visible face of the invisible Father, of the God who manifests his power above all, by forgiveness and mercy; let the Church be your visible face in the world, its Lord risen and glorified."
 May the merciful Lord Jesus bless you and your loved ones always, especially during Lent.
-Archbishop Christopher Prowse Catholic Archbishop of Canberra and Goulburn FEAST DAY OF THE MONTH St Agatha February 5 Although we have evidence that Agatha was venerated at least as far back as the sixth century, the only facts we have about her are that she was born in Sicily and died there a martyr.
-In the legend of her life, we are told that she belonged to a rich, important family.
-When
+Archbishop Christopher Prowse Catholic Archbishop of Canberra and Goulburn